 |

-In our garden, this plant grows in the following areas: side garden, driveway bed Read about all the cranesbills in our garden on my geraniums page About my plant portraits
+This plant used to grow in our garden, but it slipped away...
+Read about all the cranesbills in our garden on my geraniums page About my plant portraits

 PlantLinks to other web pages about Geranium platyanthum